 The Corner to Corner technique, although very trendy, is a technique that has been around for ages.
 Crocheted items worked in the corner to corner technique are often sought after for their beautiful textures and their beautiful simplicity.
 This series teaches how to crochet C2C or the Corner to Corner technique.

 As we proceed with this tutorial we recommend that you download the Candy Cane Throw pattern and have it handy as you follow along.
 This tutorial is written for the first time crocheter.
 We start by showing the pattern and the pictorial step by step below it.
 Finally, we write out the steps as if we were beside a beginner and were teaching them how to read the pattern.
 To review your stitches before you begin, look at the following videos located on our Youtube Channel: Chain, Slip Stitch, Single Crochet, Double Crochet and changing colors.

 Follow the shopping list.
-You will need 3 Cardinal, 3 White, and 2 Grass Green skeins, in Starlette.
-To add a bit of sparkle use 3 Ruby, 3 White, and 2 Emerald in Starlette Sparkle.
+You will need 3 Cardinal, 3 White, and 2 Grass Green skeins, in Mary Maxim Starlette Yarn.
+To add a bit of sparkle use 3 Ruby, 3 White, and 2 Emerald in Starlette Sparkle Yarn.
 You can also choose any three colors to create a beautiful throw for any season.

 Structure of the Corner to Corner (C2C)

 Corner to Corner (C2C) afghans are crocheted working in increasing rows on a diagonal Each row increases by one block until the width size has been met, then maintaining width but increasing length until the length size has been met, and finally decreasing both width and length by one block per row until one block remains.

 Using MC, ch 6.